-Our first full day in the Citys was going to be reserved for something pretty special.
-We had few plans for the day other than the trip to Kearny for a once in a lifetime experience.
+Our first full day in the Cities was going to be reserved for something pretty special.
+We had few plans for the day other than the trip to Kearny for a once-in-a-lifetime experience.
 A Doors-Off Flight over Manhattan with FlyNYON Helicopter Tours.

 4 Am and We are wide awake!

 We had gone to bed last night at 9 pm last night but that felt like 2 am to us and 8 hours later it was 10 am our time but still 5 am in New York.
 Urghh.
 Even Central Park is still closed.
 So much for a lazy morning and lie in!